diyefi/Puma-HowTo/doc/spin1/assembly_overview.md

 #### Important: A anti-static surface must be present during assembly, an anti-static wrist strap should also be worn at all times.

-For future reference if a component direction is not specified this means that it is **Non polarised** and  can be mounted in either direction.
+For future reference if a component direction is not specified it is **non polarised** and  can be mounted in either direction.

+The PCB to component directions will always be referenced in the following manner:

+- PCB TOP side orientation:
+	- "**Spin 1**" and Puma eyes will always be in the lower right hand corner.

+- PCB BOTTOM side orientation:
+	- "**MAP**" and "**AAP**" are located on the left edge, with "**Puma**" and eyes mid to upper right side.

 **Follow these steps sequentially:**